plone/training/docs/mastering-plone/eggs2.md

 For this we need:

-- A `behavior` that stores its data in annotations
+- A `behavior` that stores the vote data in annotations
-- An endpoint for the frontend to communicate with
+- A REST service for the frontend to communicate with
 - A frontend component that displays votes and provides the ability to vote